Creating an Engaging Virtual Exhibit Hall

 4. Dedicated Client Support

 As communities around the world discuss how groups are planning to return to the office and tackle health, safety, and operational challenges, successful events are still critical across industries.

 Our dedicated team will be there throughout the entire process, from exhibitor invitations to drilled down statistics on attendee clicks, to help create business leads and opportunities for your virtual exhibitors.

 We’re here to help you take on the virtual world and create a successful, polished, and memorable experience for your team, exhibitors, sponsors, and attendees.

 Virtual Exhibit Hall Ideas

 Having trouble picturing how a virtual exhibit hall can play out?
 Take a look at the ideas below on how to create a successful virtual exhibit hall:

 - Allow exhibitors to set up their own booths.
 This gives exhibitors the creativity to design their booths in a way that best represents their organization and gives them the ability to interact with attendees how they best deem fit.
 Additionally, exhibitors can add custom videos or imagery to their booth to enhance the visitor experience.

-- Use games or rewards to encourage attendees to visit the exhibit hall.
-Perhaps present a prize to the person who visited the most booths or participated the most during breakout sessions to increase engagement.
+- Use rewards to encourage attendees to visit the exhibit hall.
+Consider presenting a prize to the person who visited the most booths or participated the most during breakout sessions to increase engagement.